 Related Content: Ride the Video Content Marketing Wave to Boost Your Organic Reach

-From the point of view of the customers, 4x as many of them would rather watch a video about a product than read about it, like this Growth Everywhere video about How to Come Up with Topics for your blog post:
+From the point of view of the customers, 4x as many of them would rather watch a video about a product than read about it, like this Growth Everywhere video about How to Become a Content Machine:

 Organic and Paid Traffic

 The best way of quantifying attention is via traffic – either organic or paid.